What You Say If You Introduce A Professional Speaker

 Dr. Griessman has taught at the College of William and Mary, North Carolina State University, Auburn University, and Georgia Tech.
 He has served as a Fulbright professor at the National Graduate University of Pakistan.

 He has won the Benjamin Franklin Award.
-For years he has been listed in WHO’S WHO IN AMERICA and WHO’S WHO IN THE WORLD.
+He has been listed in WHO’S WHO IN AMERICA and WHO’S WHO IN THE WORLD.

-His topic today is LIFE LESSONS LEARNED FROM LEGENDS
+His topic today is LESSONS LEARNED FROM HIGH ACHIEVERS.

 When Dr. Griessman was a boy, his goal was to play ball in the major leagues.
 He says just one thing kept him from becoming a big-league pitcher……….NO TALENT.